NEUROIMAGING / NEUROSONOLOGY

 Vertebral steal syndrome

-- vertebral steal syndrome is caused by a stenosis/occlusion of the subclavian artery (SA) proximal to the vertebral artery or brachiocephalic trunk
+- vertebral artery steal syndrome is caused by stenosis/occlusion of the subclavian artery (SA) proximal to the origin of the vertebral artery or brachiocephalic trunk

-- steal is a consequence of collateral flow from the brain into the subclavian territory
+- steal represents collateral flow from the brain in the territory of the subclavian artery

 - flow changes in the vertebral artery depend on the degree of SA stenosis

-- clinical presentation is influenced by the quality of intracranial collateral circulation
+- clinical presentation is influenced by the quality of the intracranial collateral circulation

 - symptomatic patients (steal syndrome) have poor collateral circulation and/or concurrent stenoses in the intra- or extracranial cerebral circulation